-The Duck is one of the fancier ones on the menu, and one of the ones that I haven’t actually been to yet.
-I needed to include it on this list of the best Isle of Wight Restaurants though, as it’s one of the highest rated on the island.
+The Duck is one of the fancier Isle of Wight restaurants, one of the highest rated on the island.

 If you’re over on the island for a special occasion then The Duck is the one to go for.
-It’s also handily located in Ryde, by the lake, which means it’s totally accessible on a day trip.
+It’s also handily located in Ryde, by the lake, which means it’s totally accessible on a day trip to Ryde.
 Check out the little shop there, the Emporium, to buy some of the flavourings and foods they serve in the restaurant.

 “Welcome to your new home-from-home, The Duck.
 Uncomplicated, honest yet exceptional food served in an elegant relaxed atmosphere.
 Ever changing menus inspired by local produce through the micro-seasons, from coast to country.” – The Duck

 Some of the Isle of Wight Restaurants on here have earned their place for their surroundings, others for their decor, and some, like this one, for their exceptional food that speaks for itself.

 The Best Dressed Crab serves epic seafood platters, shellfish salads and seafood sandwiches and baguettes to eat in, and take away.
 The food is as fresh as fresh can be, and the restaurant is out on a jetty in the water.

 The Garlic Farm is one of the Isle of Wight’s most iconic restaurants.
 It could also be a whole afternoon out, depending on how much you like garlic.